v0ctor/showcase/readme.md

 * `app` runs the application itself using the [PHP interpreter](https://php.net).
 * `web` serves the application through HTTP using [Nginx](https://nginx.org).

-To build the environment for the very first time, run Docker Compose in daemon mode.
-It may take a few minutes.
+To build the environment, run Docker Compose in daemon mode.
+The first time it may take a few minutes, since software must be compiled.

 ```Shell
 docker-compose up -d